How Grace House Supports Families

 Our purpose made multi-sensory room was designed and equipped by Spacekraft and contains a range of light and sound equipment and toys to gently stimulate and relax.
 The Grace House sensory room is available for bookings during term time only, Monday to Friday between 10am and 5pm.

-Grace House is designed for children with a disability and health needs and who may have life limiting conditions, who will always be given priority when booking and can utilise the room for free.
+Grace House is designed for children with a disability and health needs, who will always be given priority when booking and can utilise the room for free.
 However, other disabled children as well as non-disabled children aged 18 months and under can utilise the sensory room at a cost and prices are available upon request, or have a look at our leaflet to find out more details.

 How we are funded